Guitar Solos: Reception and influence

 In "Glass c/w Steel", Frith meticulously fades up, one after the other, four strands of sound, and overlays them into an eerie haze, out of which bounds a rubbery, animal-like line.
 As this critter bounces and jabbers, the backdrop continues to shift, eventually swelling into loud silvery bells, and then taking a protesting descent back into silence.
 In "Ghosts", distorted chords expand and collapse with sudden changes of volume.
 Those ectoplasmic sounds, in a modified form, flit about "Out of Their Heads (On Locoweed)", a track which reworks the formula of "Glass c/w Steel".

 Gagné remarked that "the album's biggest surprise" is when it was recorded.
 She stated that it "is still light years beyond most musicians" and listeners could find themselves "falling out of love with guitarists who haven't grasped the implications of Frith's approach."

 Guitar Solos attracted the attention of Brian Eno who was "excited by the timbral possibilities that [Frith had] been discovering."
 Eno asked Frith to record with him, and this resulted in Frith playing guitar on two of Eno's albums, Before and After Science (1977) and Music for Films (1978).
 The table-top guitar setup Frith used on Guitar Solos became a standard for many of his subsequent live performances, including those recorded on his 1982 live double album Live in Japan.
 He later extended his technique to include "found objects", which he used on his guitars to extract new sounds.

 The success of Guitar Solos spawned two follow-up albums, Guitar Solos 2 (1976) and Guitar Solos 3 (1979), which featured Frith and other improvising guitarists, including Derek Bailey and Hans Reichel.
 Frith coordinated and produced these albums, and employed many of the same "unorthodox techniques" he had used on Guitar Solos.
 When a remastered edition of the original Guitar Solos was released 28 years later on Frith's own Fred Records label, it attracted further praise from critics.
 Westergaard wrote that "Guitar Solos lasting legacy is that it radically redefined the way some people think about the guitar."

-CD re-issues
+Re-issues

 In 1991 RecRec Music (Switzerland) and East Side Digital Records (United States) re-issued Guitar Solos on CD comprising all the tracks from the original Guitar Solos LP, plus the Fred Frith tracks from the follow-up albums, Guitar Solos 2 and Guitar Solos 3, along with five previously unreleased tracks by Frith.

 In 2002 Fred Records issued a remastered version of the original Guitar Solos LP with no extra tracks.

+In February 2024, a fiftieth anniversary edition of Guitar Solos was released on double-LP by Week-End Records entitled Guitar Solos / Fifty.
+It comprises the original 1974 solo album remastered, plus a new Fred Frith solo album of 13 previously unreleased tracks.
+Just as the original Guitar Solos was recorded without any overdubs, Fifty also had no overdubs.